-It is the responsibility of the industry using plant breeding innovations to undertake a comprehensive educational effort to inform the public of the benefits and risks, if any, of innovation in plant breeding.
-This communication is essential to gain consumer acceptance and trust, which is a fundamental requirement to ensure access to the market.
-The plant breeding sector is encouraged to lead industry efforts to establish public confidence.
+Communication is essential to gain consumer acceptance and trust, which is a fundamental requirement to ensure access to the market.
+The plant breeding sector is best positioned to lead broad industry efforts to build public confidence.

 The successful introduction of plant breeding innovation varieties into grain value chains will require exchange of information between breeding and seed companies, grain producers, handlers, exporters and importers, and the food and feed and processing sectors.
 This flow of information is fundamental to identify and mitigate any risks related to marketability and public acceptance and to avoid trade disruption, while ensuring regulatory compliance within transboundary movements.
-To achieve this, it is vital that the trade works with the breeding and seed industry, as well as other stakeholders, to identify, discuss and implement pragmatic, achievable and effective information-sharing solutions.
+To achieve this, it is vital that the trade community collaborates with the breeding and seed industry, as well as other stakeholders, to identify, discuss and implement pragmatic, achievable and effective informationsharing solutions.